 - B. Memoranda of Law.
-There is no limitation on the number of pages for memoranda of law in criminal cases.
+There is no limitation on the number of pages or words for memoranda of law in criminal cases.
 Memoranda of law of 10 pages or more shall contain a table of contents and a table of authorities.
 Motion papers shall be filed promptly after service. - C. Unpublished Cases.
-Westlaw citations shall be provided, if available, to cases not available in an official reporter.
-Parties must provide copies of cases that are not available on Westlaw. - D. Courtesy Copies.
-Regarding all motion papers, including exhibits submitted in connection with a motion, a party shall submit a paper courtesy copy and an electronic courtesy copy via e-mail to Chambers at the time the papers are served.
-Paper courtesy copies may be submitted by regular mail or hand delivery.
+Westlaw or Lexis citations shall be provided, if available, to cases not available in an official reporter.
+Parties must provide copies of cases that are not available on Westlaw or Lexis. - D. Courtesy Copies.
+Regarding all motion papers, including exhibits submitted in connection with a motion, a party shall submit an electronic courtesy copy via e-mail to Chambers at the time the papers are served.
+A paper copy should not be submitted to Chambers unless requested by the Court.